6 Types of Basic Emotions and Their Effect on Human Behavior

 Anger can be helpful when it is expressed constructively, and it can lead to actions that can help you find solutions to problems that are bothering you.
 However, if it is excessive or expressed in unhealthy ways, it can easily result in harmful behavior towards oneself and others.
 If anger is uncontrolled, it can turn into aggression, abuse, and violence.

 Surprise is a very brief emotion and is characterized by a physiological reaction to something unexpected.
-It can be positive, neutral, and negative, and it can also trigger a fight or flight response.
+It can be positive, neutral, and negative, or it can also trigger a fight or flight response.

 - Gives clarity of mind